 This form can now only be filled in online and printed out to take to the bank.
 It is no longer given out at police stations nor immigration offices and cannot be filled in by hand.

-Guidance notes: As the form is in Spanish, below is some advice in English for guidance only (as at March 2019 and subject to change).
+Guidance notes: As the form is in Spanish, below is some advice in English for guidance only (correct at July 2021 and subject to change without notice).

 Return to previous page.